UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 * Almost every version of linux or unix comes with `vi` "out of the box".
 Because of this, `vim` is set to be the default editor in a lot of systems.
 This alone is reason to know at least the bare basics of `vim` since you're almost guaranteed to find yourself in it at some point, and it would be nice if you could at least save and exit without hurting yourself.
 * Emacs is big, which is why it isn't a default part of many small Linux installs.
 It has a Turing complete scripting language and in many ways was designed to provide an entire "windowing" user environment before we had "real" GUI windowing environments.
 This obviously cuts both ways – you can use the `elisp` scripting language to do crazy complex customizations and extensions, but we don't know anyone who knows and uses more than a fraction of `emacs`s power.
 * `vim` is _modal_ and `emacs` isn't.
 In `vim` you have different modes; in "normal" mode you can navigate manipulate text, for example, where you need to switch to "insert" mode to just type text.
-Different respond to in very different ways to this kind of modality; lots of people (including Peter) don't mind it at all, where it drives Nic crazy.
+Different people respond to in very different ways to this kind of modality; lots of people (including Peter) don't mind it at all, where it drives Nic crazy.
+* `vim` tries to improve efficiency by having the most commonly used navigation keys on the "home row" (the position at which a touch-typist's hands rest).
+The arrow-keys still work as expected in `vim` (not necessarily in `vi` however).
+Again, some people love this, and some people hate it.

 The Internet is awash in materials on both editors: